5 September 2024

 Event: Appreciating our Heritage: Peranakan Culture and Food Tour

-Meet Ms Jasmine Tan Chin Chwee (Law '79, Arts & Social Sciences MA '99), a sixth-generation Peranakan who brings her deep-rooted heritage to life as a tour guide.
-After two decades in law and co-running a design and architecture firm with her late husband, Ms Tan’s love for culture led her back to NUS in 1999 for a Master’s degree in Southeast Asian Studies, where she studied languages, culture and religion as well as world cultures.
+Meet Ms Jasmine Tan Chin Chwee (Arts & Social Sciences MA '01), a sixth-generation Peranakan who brings her deep-rooted heritage to life as a tour guide.
+After two decades in law and co-running a design and architecture firm with her late husband, Ms Tan’s love for culture led her to NUS for a Master of Arts degree in Southeast Asian Studies, where she studied languages, culture and religion as well as world cultures.

 Ms Tan has since become a respected voice in the Peranakan community, contributing to The Peranakan magazine and co-editing the book Heritage Food of the Peranakan Indians.
 Since earning her license as a tour guide in 2016, Ms Tan has been passionately sharing her knowledge and love for Peranakan culture, making each tour a rich and personal experience.